ordinalpunks/ordinalpunks.sandbox/README.md

 ### /gold

-Turn your "vanilla" ordinal punks into all golden ordinal punks ...
+Turn your "classic" ordinal punks into all golden ordinal punks ...

 ![](gold/i/golden.png)